mgkumar138/mgkumar138.github.io/README.md

 <img align="left" src="ganesh_informal_square.jpg" width="25%" id="hp"/>

 <body>
-We poses the amazing ability to learn models of our world and utilize them to solve new problems quickly.
+We possess the amazing ability to learn models of our world and utilize them to solve new problems quickly.
 To explore this question, I take inspiration from neuroscience to develop artificially intelligent systems.
-Conversely, the current theory is that these world models are distorted in people suffering from psychiatric disorders.
+At the same time, these world models are distorted in those suffering from neurological disorders.
-Hence, my aspiration is to develop intelligent technologies to improve learning outcomes (e.g. Human-Computer Interfaces, Brain Stimulation etc.) and alleviate learning disabilities that might be associated with these disorders.
+Hence, my aspiration is to develop intelligent technologies to improve learning outcomes (e.g. Human-Computer Interfaces, Brain Stimulation etc.) and alleviate learning disabilities that are associated with these disorders.
 <br>
 <br>
-Currently, I am a research scientist at the Centre for Frontier AI Research (CFAR), Institute of High Performance Computing (IHPC), A*STAR advised by
+Currently, I am a research scientist at the Centre for Frontier AI Research (CFAR), A*STAR advised by
 <a href="https://www.a-star.edu.sg/cfar/about-cfar/our-team/dr-cheston-tan">Cheston Tan</a>.
 Some projects include
-grounded visual reasoning, model-based reinforcement learning and meta-learning using dynamical models.
+developing multi-modal reasoning datasets and reinforcement learning systems.
 <br>
 <br>
-I completed my Ph.D. in Computational Neuroscience at the National University of Singapore (NUS) under the Integrative Sciences and Engineering Programme (ISEP) and the Department of Electrical and Computer Engineering.
+In 2022, I completed my Ph.D. in Computational Neuroscience at the National University of Singapore (NUS) under the Integrative Sciences and Engineering Programme (ISEP).
 I was co-advised by <a href="https://nus.edu.sg/lsi/principal-investigators-3/dr-andrew-tan-yong-yi/">Andrew Tan</a> and
 <a href="https://cde.nus.edu.sg/idp/staff/yen-shih-cheng/">Shih-Cheng Yen</a> and collaborated with
 <a href="http://camilolibedinsky.com/">Camilo Libedinsky</a>.